Term 4 Newsletter, 2023

 - Complete practice HSC questions.

-It is best to do these things regularly, not waiting to the end of the HSC course to begin.
+It is best to do these things regularly, and not wait until the end of the HSC course to begin.

 Students will be given their HSC textbooks and codes to access electronic versions.
 They will also continue to have access to Google Classroom, Edrolo and Education Perfect to assist them in their learning.